Mapping spaces between operads in relation to bimodules: Background and notations

-(ii) One of the main interests in this paper is $\sMod(\textbf{k})$ the category of simplicial $\textbf{k}$-modules, equipped with the (degreewise) tensor product over $\textbf{k}$ and with the model structure transferred from the classical model structure on $\Set_\Delta$.
-As well as the case above, all the model category structures of interest are available and, in addition, the two model structures on $\Op(\sMod(\textbf{k}))$ coincide.
+(ii) For a commutative ring $\textbf{k}$, we let $\sMod(\textbf{k})$ denote the category of \textit{simplicial $\textbf{k}$-modules}.
+This category is equipped with the degreewise tensor product over $\textbf{k}$ and with a model structure transferred from the classical model structure on $\Set_\Delta$.
+As in the case above, the category $\sMod(\textbf{k})$ is sufficient.